 We use a sustainable method to harvest the trees where a new tree will form from the remaining stump, so the tree is not killed in the harvest.
 The tree responds to this method of harvesting like it would be too heavy pruning.
 Hugli’s Blueberry Ranch was the first in Ontario to introduce sustainable Christmas tree harvesting.
 We now have trees that have produced 2 Christmas Trees, and the original tree is still alive.

 Hugli’s Christmas Tree History

-It was in the spring of 2005, over 2 acres of Christmas trees were planted at Hugli’s Blueberry Ranch in Pembroke.
-Over the years, more trees have been planted that include 4 different varieties.
-Each spring the trees are carefully pruned.
-In December 2011, the trees were ready for harvest and the Hugli’s invited the public to come and cut their own Christmas tree.
+In the spring of 2005, over 2 acres of Christmas trees were planted at Hugli’s Blueberry Ranch in Pembroke.
+Over the years, more trees have been planted that include four different varieties.
+Each spring, the trees are carefully pruned.
+In December 2011, the trees were ready for harvest, and the Hugli’s invited the public to come and cut their own Christmas tree.